Caryophyllene

 - Musk

-- Look for a lab report with the percentage of caryophyllene terpene listed in the top three terpenes
+- Look for a lab report with the percentage of caryophyllene listed in the top three terpenes

 - Cannabinoid Type 2 (CB2) Receptors Activation Protects against Oxidative Stress and Neuroinflammation Associated Dopaminergic Neurodegeneration in Rotenone Model of Parkinson’s Disease (nih.gov)